shaneajeffery/shane-jeffery.com/src/content/_index.md

   image: '/images/author.jpg'
   bg_text: 'Shane'
   description: |
-    A full stack engineer and technical lead that loves all things Javascript with special emphasis on the React (Redux / RTK, React Query, Apollo, NextJS, Astro) and Node ecosystems (Express, GraphQL, NestJS).
+    A full stack engineer and technical lead that loves all things Javascript with special emphasis on the React (Zustand, Redux / RTK, React Query, Apollo, NextJS, Astro) and Node ecosystems (Express, GraphQL, NestJS, DrizzleORM, Postgres, MongoDB).
+I am used to working in a containerized environment leveraging Docker and Kubernetes on top of either AWS or Azure.

     &nbsp;